cmdimkpa/db_config/README.md

 2. Python Worker API localizes the database transaction cost (compute and network resources consumed) to the machine the database server is running on, allowing you to distribute network traffic/load over a cluster of servers efficiently while talking to the same storage backend concurrently.

-3. Node.js Gateway increases application concurrency while also serving as an efficient queue.
+3. Node.js Gateway increases application-level database concurrency while also serving as an efficient queue.

 Jump to [Performance](#Performance).

-### Requirements
+## Requirements

 You need to have `Node`, `NPM`, `Python2.7+` and `Python Requests` installed for this to work.
 You also need a working `S3 Bucket` with `programmatic access keys`.